tzmgit/pyt-cli/README.rst

 pyt-cli
 =========

-*A pytton command line program in Python.*
+*A python command line program in Python.*

 Purpose